LassoSoft/Lasso-HTML.mode/README.md

 - Inherits from other modes to highlight HTML, CSS, and JavaScript where appropriate.

-- When a Lasso 9 hashbang, comment, tag literal, capture block, or define statement is encountered outside delimiters, the highlighter assumes the file is a library or shell script and doesn't require delimiters to highlight as Lasso.
+- A file starting with an open square or angle bracket is assumed to be HTML with Lasso between delimiters; otherwise, it's read as a Lasso library or shell script.

 - Highlights Lasso 8's built-in types and tags, and Lasso 9's built-in types, traits, and unbound methods; as well as language keywords, variables, strings,